daviskoh/codestars/prework.md

 List the different types used in C along with their size.
 What’s the difference between int, float and double?

+Types:
+char - 1 byte / 8 bits
+int - 4 bytes
+float - 4 bytes
+double - 8 bytes
+long long - 8 bytes

+An int is a data type that represents whole numbers (i.e. -1, 5, 1234123, etc).
+A float is a data type that represents decimal numbers.
+A double is
 TODO: bookmark

 What are variables?
 How might we use them in our program?
 How do we declare variables in C?